ls00X/ai-book-librarian/documentation.md

 #### 2B.5 Evaluation and Error Analysis

 - Evaluation strategy: qualitative side-by-side of TF-IDF vs. embedding retrieval on a fixed set of test queries; qualitative review of both prompt variants for groundedness (does it invent facts?) and honesty (does it flag loose matches?).
-- Results: _[fill — note which retrieval gave more on-theme results and which prompt you shipped]_.
+- Results:
+Dense retrieval using all-MiniLM-L6-v2 produced more semantically relevant recommendations than TF-IDF, especially for abstract queries describing moods, themes, or reading preferences rather than exact keywords.

+The final system therefore uses dense embedding retrieval as the default recommendation method.

+For explanations, the structured prompt variant was selected because it produced clearer and more informative recommendations while remaining grounded in the retrieved book metadata and predicted ratings.

+As a validation of the sentiment feature, VADER sentiment scores were compared against user star ratings on 61,233 reviews:

+Pearson correlation: r = 0.178
+Number of reviews: 61,233

+Although the correlation is moderate, it confirms that review sentiment contains useful information and can contribute predictive value to the rating model.
-- Error patterns and likely causes: embeddings can over-weight popular titles; sparse descriptions reduce retrieval quality (coverage from Google Books is partial).
+- Error patterns and likely causes: embedding retrieval can occasionally favor highly popular books because they have richer descriptions and metadata.
+Retrieval quality also depends on description coverage; books with short or missing descriptions provide weaker semantic signals.

 #### 2B.6 Integration with Other Block(s)